18.4 The HashMap<K, V>

 typically uses an array (often a Vec

-) of buckets.
+) of buckets or slots.
 When inserting a key-value pair:

 - The key is hashed to produce an integer.

-- This hash is used to calculate an index into the bucket array.
+- This hash is used to calculate an index (a bucket or slot) into the internal array.

-- If the bucket is empty, the key-value pair is stored there.
+- If the calculated slot is empty, the key-value pair (or information pointing to them) is stored there.

 To maintain efficient average O(1)